 FTP (File Transfer Protocol)

-File Transfer Protocol (FTP) is a standard network protocol used for transferring files between computers over a TCP/IP-based network, such as the Internet.
-FTP is widely used for sharing and managing files and is supported by various operating systems and applications.
-It operates on a client-server model.
-One computer (the client) initiates a connection to another computer (the server) to request and transfer files.
-The client sends commands to the server, and the server responds accordingly.
+File Transfer Protocol (FTP) is a standard network protocol for transferring files from one computer to another over a TCP/IP-based network, such as the internet.
+FTP is most commonly used for sharing and managing files, and it is utilized with many modern and older operating systems and applications.
+FTP is a client-server process.
+One computer (the client) makes a connection to another computer (the server) to request the file transfer.
+The client sends commands to the server and the server responds.

 HTTP (HyperText Transfer Protocol)